Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## For Neo Geo CD (under construction)

 Get the CD version compatible with the NeoSD Loader, for example [here](https://archive.org/details/fullset-for-neocd-sd-loader).
-Extract files from the track 1 with any way to mount the .bin file as a directory (like WinCDEmu for example, but amny othet tools may work).
+Extract files from the track 1 with any way to mount the .bin file as a directory (like WinCDEmu for example, but amny other tools may work).
 Patch the following files with the [dedicated IPS patches](/Working_toolchain_NGCD/IPS_scripts).

 Summary of CRC32 you should expect before / after patching :